 Integration and Social Interaction influences Consumption and Contribution: Fans and followers want to engage with the club’s social media to consume and contribute to content displaying the communal environment of the club.
 The club could bolster their audience’s sense of belonging to the Kaizer Chiefs community by proactively inviting users to like, share, or comment on day-to-day content (Pine and Gilmore, 1999; Coleman, 2018).
 This can be done by creating polls through the provided social media features on the platform and ask, for example, which players the community would like to see starting the match, or which player was their ‘Man of the Match’.
 Call-to-action triggers can have a strong effect on the motivation of users to participate, if executed correctly (Yocco, 2016).

-Empowerment influences Contribution: Fans and followers want to engage with the club’s social media to feel recognised and be affirmed after contributing to the community.
+Empowerment influences Consumption and Contribution: Fans and followers want to engage with the club’s social media to feel recognised and be affirmed after contributing to the community.
 Schmitt (1999) emphasises the importance for brands to create communicative campaigns around helping consumers relate their “individual self to the broader social and cultural context reflected in a brand” (p.
 171).
 Building upon Schmitt’s notion, Yocco (2016) suggests to design communication around the social identity of, what he calls, the ‘in-group’.
 In the case at hand, that would be: Kaizer Chiefs F.C. fans on social media that share the same characteristics and views about the club.
 Effective implementation includes, for example, applying brand language/jargon and tone of voice used by the community (Coleman, 2018), such as making use of the team’s nicknames ‘Amakhosi’ or ‘Phefeni Glamour Boys’, as well as discussing topics relevant to the in-group (Yocco, 2016).

 Brand Love influences Consumption and Contribution: Fans and followers want to participate with the club’s community on social media to consume and contribute content.
 The element of Brand Love is similar to the element of Empowerment, but fans are motivated by a connection with the brand, whereas with Empowerment fans are motivated by a connection with like-minded others.
 Schmitt (1999) suggests to design affective marketing and communications campaigns in order to reinforce the relationship between brand and consumers.
 One possible approach is to incorporate cultural icons (Holt, 2004), such as Kaiser Chiefs legends Kaizer Motaung, Jackie Masike or ‘Doctor’ Khumalo to name a few, and create nostalgia.
 Such nostalgic stories shall lead fans and followers through tales of distress and losses, which then morph into recounts of triumphs over adversity (Wildschut et al., 2006).
 Similar as with the Integration and Social Interaction element, the club should proactively invite users to contribute their nostalgic recounts of mythical and legendary events in order to strengthen Brand Love.